The Truth About Fentanyl

-For some fentanyl addicts, the dependency begins innocently enough when they’re prescribed a pharmaceutical dose for pain management.
-Other users get hooked without a prescription-and while some first discover this drugs on the streets, that isn’t always the case.
+For some fentanyl addicts, the dependency begins innocently enough when they’ve prescribed a pharmaceutical dose for pain management.
+Other users get hooked without a prescription and while some first discover these drugs on the streets, that isn’t always the case.

 For example, nurses and anesthesiologists who have easy access to fentanyl through their jobs display a higher probability of abusing fentanyl than the general population.